MartinEesmaa/VVCEasy/FFMPEGVVC.md

 ### Changelog
 ```
+22/11/2023: New FFmpeg VVCEasy Windows build cross compiled on Linux using BtbN FFmpeg-Builds script of my forked repository.
 17/11/2023: Enable all filters via additional configuration of GPL 3 and non-free.
 Updated FFmpeg and others.
 12/11/2023: New FFmpeg 6.1+ latest VVCEasy build with updated vvenc, vvdec and others.
 Released new Mac OS x86_64 build.
 10/10/2023: Updated FFmpeg features with vvenc and vvdec on Windows build.